jjvanzon/Circular-Language-Spec/constructs-drafts/aspects.md

 Sometimes aspects just add extra methods to an object.
 Perhaps the extra method might be part of the object itself.
 Perhaps it might become an extra interface of the object, perhaps it might become part of the object’s system interface and visible like an extra system aspect.
 I dunno, that is not the most important.

 The idea is that you can apply aspects to an existing system.
 Does the existing system decide to use the aspect or does the user of the system choose to apply an aspect?
 The problem with the last thing is that this might harm the interface of the original object.
-The solution would be to use inheritance to keep the original interface in tact and only specialize the object adding more aspects.
-This would be something for system inheritance, which does have a functional definition which is still open to discussion.
+The solution might be to use inheritance to keep the original interface in tact and only specialize the object adding more aspects.
+This might be something for system inheritance, which does have a functional definition which is still open to discussion.

 So an aspect can add members to an existing object, to an existing object’s system interface and add pre- and post- extensions to methods of an object, or methods added by other aspects.